Economics

 Timeline and Schedule

-It should be noted that B is the required passing grade for an Honors Project.
-Students signing up for the Honors project (ECON:497) should note that it is cross-listed with ECON:434 (Labor Market Analysis) for 3 credits and with ECON:496 (Senior Project).
-We recommend that students sign-up for 3 credits in the Spring semester and attend the Labor Market Analysis class with other majors carrying out their original research programs.
-If that timing is not possible, students need to sign up for 2 credits after finding a faculty member in the department with whom to work individually.
+It should be noted that B is the required minimum passing grade for an Honors Project.
+Students signing up for the Honors project (ECON 497) should note that it is cross-listed with ECON 496: Capstone Project in Economics for 3 credits.
+We recommend that students sign up for 3 credits in the Spring semester and attend the Capstone Project in Economics class with other majors pursuing their original research projects.
 The information on this option is further discussed in the Senior Project Handbook.

-• Honors students electing to use ECON:434 to satisfy the Honors Project requirement must meet the specific timeline for this course.
+- Honors students electing to use ECON 496 to satisfy the Honors Project requirement must meet the specific timeline for this course.
 As such, their Concept Paper is due at the end of the first week of class.
 They may use this as the Honors Project proposal, which must still be submitted to the Honors College at this time.

 General Guidelines

-• When there are multiple students involved in an Honors Research Project, each student should be included as authors on the final report, even if they are not part of the Williams Honors College.
-Every student should receive the proper recognition for thier contributions.
+- When there are multiple students involved in an Honors Research Project, each student should be included as an author on the final report, even if they are not part of the Williams Honors College.
+Every student should receive the proper recognition for their contributions.